- Biological activity

-Growth of microorganisms in (drinking) water can present risks to public health and lead to consumer complaints, technical problems and exceedance of legal standards.
+Growth of microorganisms in (drinking) water can present risks to public health and lead to customer complaints, technical problems and exceedance of legal standards.
 Besides making an accurate diagnosis, KWR makes sure that any regrowth problems that might arise are manageable.
-This helps the drinking water sector, industry and government in ensuring the effectiveness of their procedures, so that the contamination risks are minimised.
+This helps the drinking water sector, industry and government ensure good procedures with minimal risk.

-The presence of harmful microorganisms in (drinking) water is not desirable.
-Opportunistic, pathogenic microorganisms like Legionella pneumophila and Pseudomonas aeruginosa constitute a threat to public health and to the reputations of the drinking water sector, industry and government.
-The growth of microorganisms and invertebrates in drinking water can lead to consumer complaints, technical problems and the exceedance of legal standards.
-Besides a timely signalling, there is also a need to take effective measures to limit unwanted biological activity.
-This calls for both knowledge and practical experience.
+The presence of harmful microorganisms in water is not desirable.
+Opportunistic, pathogenic microorganisms like Legionella pneumophila and Pseudomonas aeruginosa constitute a threat to public health.
+They also threaten the reputations of the drinking water sector, industry and government.
+The growth of microorganisms and invertebrates in water can lead to customer complaints, technical problems and the exceedance of legal standards.
+Besides a timely signalling, there is also a need to take effective measures to control unwanted biological activity.
+To prevent health risks arising in the distribution of safe, impeccable-quality (drinking) water, current insights are needed into the factors that stimulate microorganism growth and into how it can be controlled.

 From diagnosis to effective measures